giovancombo/ProteinSecondaryStructurePrediction/README.md

 # DL2023 | Protein Secondary Structure Prediction using Transformers

+The field of protein secondary structure prediction has evolved significantly over the past few decades, with methods ranging from simple statistical approaches to sophisticated machine learning models.
+This progression reflects both our growing understanding of protein structures and the increasing computational power available to researchers.

 ## 1 - Introduction

 This work focuses on replicating part of the results achieved in the following paper: